Frequently Asked Questions

 How do I know my claim will get paid?

-Who owns the money?
+Who owns the Capital Pool?

-How can I launch a staking pool?
+How can I become a staking pool manager?

 Learn more about how Nexus Mutual works.